Kong/terraform-provider-konnect/docs/resources/gateway_plugin_openid_connect.md

 - `downstream_session_id_header` (String) The downstream session id header.
 - `downstream_user_info_header` (String) The downstream user info header.
 - `downstream_user_info_jwt_header` (String) The downstream user info JWT header (in case the user info returns a JWT response).
 - `dpop_proof_lifetime` (Number) Specifies the lifetime in seconds of the DPoP proof.
 It determines how long the same proof can be used after creation.
 The creation time is determined by the nonce creation time if a nonce is used, and the iat claim otherwise.
+Default: 300
 - `dpop_use_nonce` (Boolean) Specifies whether to challenge the client with a nonce value for DPoP proof.
 When enabled it will also be used to calculate the DPoP proof lifetime.
+Default: false
 - `enable_hs_signatures` (Boolean) Enable shared secret, for example, HS256, signatures (when disabled they will not be accepted).
+Default: false
 - `end_session_endpoint` (String) The end session endpoint.
 If set it overrides the value in `end_session_endpoint` returned by the discovery endpoint.
 - `expose_error_code` (Boolean) Specifies whether to expose the error code header, as defined in RFC 6750.
 If an authorization request fails, this header is sent in the response.
 Set to `false` to disable.
+Default: true
 - `extra_jwks_uris` (List of String) JWKS URIs whose public keys are trusted (in addition to the keys found with the discovery).
 - `forbidden_destroy_session` (Boolean) Destroy any active session for the forbidden requests.
+Default: true
 - `forbidden_error_message` (String) The error message for the forbidden requests (when not using the redirection).
+Default: "Forbidden"
 - `forbidden_redirect_uri` (List of String) Where to redirect the client on forbidden requests.
 - `groups_claim` (List of String) The claim that contains the groups.
 If multiple values are set, it means the claim is inside a nested object of the token payload.
 - `groups_required` (List of String) The groups (`groups_claim` claim) required to be present in the access token (or introspection results) for successful authorization.
 This config parameter works in both **AND** / **OR** cases.
 - `hide_credentials` (Boolean) Remove the credentials used for authentication from the request.
 If multiple credentials are sent with the same request, the plugin will remove those that were used for successful authentication.
+Default: false
 - `http_proxy` (String) The HTTP proxy.
 - `http_proxy_authorization` (String) The HTTP proxy authorization.
 - `http_version` (Number) The HTTP version used for the requests by this plugin: - `1.1`: HTTP 1.1 (the default) - `1.0`: HTTP 1.0.
+Default: 1.1
 - `https_proxy` (String) The HTTPS proxy.
 - `https_proxy_authorization` (String) The HTTPS proxy authorization.
 - `id_token_param_name` (String) The name of the parameter used to pass the id token.
 - `id_token_param_type` (List of String) Where to look for the id token: - `header`: search the HTTP headers - `query`: search the URL's query string - `body`: search the HTTP request body.
 - `ignore_signature` (List of String) Skip the token signature verification on certain grants: - `password`: OAuth password grant - `client_credentials`: OAuth client credentials grant - `authorization_code`: authorization code flow - `refresh_token`: OAuth refresh token grant - `session`: session cookie authentication - `introspection`: OAuth introspection - `userinfo`: OpenID Connect user info endpoint authentication.
 - `introspect_jwt_tokens` (Boolean) Specifies whether to introspect the JWT access tokens (can be used to check for revocations).
+Default: false
-- `introspection_accept` (String) The value of `Accept` header for introspection requests: - `application/json`: introspection response as JSON - `application/token-introspection+jwt`: introspection response as JWT (from the current IETF draft document) - `application/jwt`: introspection response as JWT (from the obsolete IETF draft document). must be one of ["application/json", "application/jwt", "application/token-introspection+jwt"]
+- `introspection_accept` (String) The value of `Accept` header for introspection requests: - `application/json`: introspection response as JSON - `application/token-introspection+jwt`: introspection response as JWT (from the current IETF draft document) - `application/jwt`: introspection response as JWT (from the obsolete IETF draft document).
+Default: "application/json"; must be one of ["application/json", "application/jwt", "application/token-introspection+jwt"]
 - `introspection_check_active` (Boolean) Check that the introspection response has an `active` claim with a value of `true`.
+Default: true
 - `introspection_endpoint` (String) The introspection endpoint.
 If set it overrides the value in `introspection_endpoint` returned by the discovery endpoint.
 - `introspection_endpoint_auth_method` (String) The introspection endpoint authentication method: : `client_secret_basic`, `client_secret_post`, `client_secret_jwt`, `private_key_jwt`, `tls_client_auth`, `self_signed_tls_client_auth`, or `none`: do not authenticate. must be one of ["client_secret_basic", "client_secret_jwt", "client_secret_post", "none", "private_key_jwt", "self_signed_tls_client_auth", "tls_client_auth"]
 - `introspection_headers_client` (List of String) Extra headers passed from the client to the introspection endpoint.
 - `introspection_headers_names` (List of String) Extra header names passed to the introspection endpoint.
 - `introspection_headers_values` (List of String) Extra header values passed to the introspection endpoint.
 - `introspection_hint` (String) Introspection hint parameter value passed to the introspection endpoint.
+Default: "access_token"
 - `introspection_post_args_client` (List of String) Extra post arguments passed from the client to the introspection endpoint.
 - `introspection_post_args_client_headers` (List of String) Extra post arguments passed from the client headers to the introspection endpoint.
 - `introspection_post_args_names` (List of String) Extra post argument names passed to the introspection endpoint.
 - `introspection_post_args_values` (List of String) Extra post argument values passed to the introspection endpoint.
 - `introspection_token_param_name` (String) Designate token's parameter name for introspection.
+Default: "token"
 - `issuers_allowed` (List of String) The issuers allowed to be present in the tokens (`iss` claim).
 - `jwt_session_claim` (String) The claim to match against the JWT session cookie.
+Default: "sid"
 - `jwt_session_cookie` (String) The name of the JWT session cookie.
 - `keepalive` (Boolean) Use keepalive with the HTTP client.
+Default: true
-- `leeway` (Number) Defines leeway time (in seconds) for `auth_time`, `exp`, `iat`, and `nbf` claims
+- `leeway` (Number) Defines leeway time (in seconds) for `auth_time`, `exp`, `iat`, and `nbf` claims.
+Default: 0
-- `login_action` (String) What to do after successful login: - `upstream`: proxy request to upstream service - `response`: terminate request with a response - `redirect`: redirect to a different location. must be one of ["redirect", "response", "upstream"]
+- `login_action` (String) What to do after successful login: - `upstream`: proxy request to upstream service - `response`: terminate request with a response - `redirect`: redirect to a different location.
+Default: "upstream"; must be one of ["redirect", "response", "upstream"]
 - `login_methods` (List of String) Enable login functionality with specified grants.
-- `login_redirect_mode` (String) Where to place `login_tokens` when using `redirect` `login_action`: - `query`: place tokens in query string - `fragment`: place tokens in url fragment (not readable by servers). must be one of ["fragment", "query"]
+- `login_redirect_mode` (String) Where to place `login_tokens` when using `redirect` `login_action`: - `query`: place tokens in query string - `fragment`: place tokens in url fragment (not readable by servers).
+Default: "fragment"; must be one of ["fragment", "query"]
 - `login_redirect_uri` (List of String) Where to redirect the client when `login_action` is set to `redirect`.
 - `login_tokens` (List of String) What tokens to include in `response` body or `redirect` query string or fragment: - `id_token`: include id token - `access_token`: include access token - `refresh_token`: include refresh token - `tokens`: include the full token endpoint response - `introspection`: include introspection response.
 - `logout_methods` (List of String) The request methods that can activate the logout: - `POST`: HTTP POST method - `GET`: HTTP GET method - `DELETE`: HTTP DELETE method.